Dislocated shoulder

-A dislocated shoulder is a condition in which the head of the humerus is detached from the shoulder joint.
+A dislocated shoulder is a condition in which the head of the humerus is detached from the glenoid fossa.
+The shoulder is the most commonly dislocated joint in the human body, comprising 50% of all joint dislocations.
 Symptoms include shoulder pain and instability.

+There are multiple types of shoulder dislocation, with anterior dislocation being by far the most common, comprising 97% of all shoulder dislocations.
+Less common types includes posterior (2-4% of all shoulder dislocations) and inferior shoulder dislocation (<1% of all shoulder dislocations), as these latter types tend to involve a traumatic accident and/or impact.
+Shoulder dislocations can also be divided into subluxation (partial dislocation) or full dislocation.

+Causes and Diagnosis

+Common causes of anterior shoulder dislocation include extreme rotation, particularly abduction and external rotation of the shoulder.
+Athletes playing sports that involve overhead extension such as swimming and tennis are susceptible for shoulder dislocation.
+Diagnosis is typically made based on symptoms and may be confirmed by X-rays.

+Complications

 Complications may include a Bankart lesion, Hill-Sachs lesion, rotator cuff tear, or injury to the axillary nerve.

-A shoulder dislocation often occurs as a result of a fall onto an outstretched arm or onto the shoulder.
-Diagnosis is typically based on symptoms and confirmed by X-rays.
-They are classified as anterior, posterior, inferior, and superior with most being anterior.
+Severe shoulder dislocations can be complicated by fracture of surrounding bones.

 Treatment is by shoulder reduction which may be accomplished by a number of techniques.
 These include traction-countertraction, external rotation, scapular manipulation, and the Stimson technique.
 After reduction X-rays are recommended for verification.
 The arm may then be placed in a sling for a few weeks.
 Surgery may be recommended in those with recurrent dislocations.

 Not all patients require surgery following a shoulder dislocation.
 There is moderate quality evidence that patients who receive physical therapy after an acute shoulder dislocation will not experience recurrent dislocations.
 It has been shown that patients who do not receive surgery after a shoulder dislocation do not experience recurrent dislocations within two years of the initial injury.

 About 1.7% of people have a shoulder dislocation within their lifetime.
 In the United States this is about 24 per 100,000 people per year.
 They make up about half of major joint dislocations seen in emergency departments.
 Males are affected more often than females.
 Most shoulder dislocations occur as a result of sports injuries.